ryanlo7/bActive/README.md

 # B Active

+## ABOUT THIS PROJECT

+### Where the code is.

+- Source code is in the bactive directory.
+Front-end code is in bactive/views, back-end code is in bactive/routes.
+- Test cases are included in testcases.json.
+- Included libraries are node packages, and should be under bactive/node_modules.

 ## HOW TO START PROJECT:
 1. follow guide on cs144 site to set up docker here (do parts A and B only):